 FOOD AS MEDICINE

 A proper diet is in harmony with nature.
 Each food has its own individuality and the more natural, unprocessed, wild it is, the more its individuality is clearly expressed and can support us.
-If we use food intentionally as medicine, we must also consider its taste, its energy, its digestive effect, its specific energetic and subtle effects.
+If we use food intentionally, as medicine, we must also consider its taste, energy, digestive effect, and specific energetic and subtle effects.
 According to Ayurveda, food and drink affect us as much as emotions, thoughts, colours, and sounds.

 MANTRA THERAPY

-It is based on the vibrational quality of sound when pronouncing different syllables, which affect the body’s centres, tissue, areas of the psyche and body.
-When using a mantra, the prana that travels with the breath is further enriched by the syllable that is spoken or sung.
-For the mantras to achieve their purpose, they should be uttered in a state of calm and focused mind, 108 times in one round.
+Mantra therapy utilizes the vibrational qualities of specific sounds, pronounced as syllables, to influence the body’s energy centres, tissues, mind, and overall well-being.
+When using a mantra, the prana that travels with the breath is further enriched by the syllables that are spoken or sung.
+In order for the mantras to achieve their purpose, they should be uttered in a state of calm and focused mind, 108 times in one round.

 COLOUR THERAPY